MGouillardon/vue-component-creator.nvim/README.md

 - Create new Vue components with predefined templates
 - Extract selected code to a new component file
 - Keep organized component structure in your project
+- Automatically detect TypeScript projects and use appropriate templates

 ## Features